Nicolaism

 Nicolaism (also called Nicholairufus, Nicolaitism, Nicolationism or Nicolaitanism) was an early Christian sect mentioned twice in the Book of Revelation of the New Testament.
 The adherents were called Nicolaitans, Nicolaitanes, or Nicolaites.
 They were considered heretical by the mainstream early Christian Church.
-According to Revelation 2:6 & 15, they were known in the cities of Ephesus and Pergamum.
+According to Revelation 2:6 and 15, they were known in the cities of Ephesus and Pergamum.
 In this chapter, the church at Ephesus is endorsed for "[hating] the works of the Nicolaites, which I also hate"; and the church in Pergamos is rebuked: "So thou hast also some [worshiping in their midst] who hold the teaching of the Nicolaites".
 In the original Greek, they are called, in genitive, Νικολαϊτῶν (Nikolaïtōn).

 Several of the early Church Fathers mentioned this group, including Irenaeus, Tertullian, Clement of Alexandria, Hippolytus, Epiphanius, and Theodoret, stating that Nicolas the Deacon, one of the Seven Deacons, was the author of the heresy and the sect.
 Other scholars, both ancient and modern, have questioned this connection and proposed alternative theories, and due to the scanty evidence, there is no consensus on their origin, beliefs or practices.

-Biblical Passages
+Biblical passages

 The New Testament mentions the Nicolaites in the second chapter of the Book of Revelation.

 Yet this is to your credit [the church of Ephesus]: you hate the works of the Nicolaitans, which I [Jesus] also hate.